MurphLaws/Influence-Based-Detection-of-ML-Attacks/README.md

 ## Commit and Code Instructions

+Make sure that you execute `git pull` before starting to modify any file.

 Before committing, make sure that you run
 1. `black <the modified files or directory>` to ensure the same code formatting
 2. `isort <the modified files or directory>` to ensure that the imports are organized